 On the menu, it's more of Margot's signature rustic cooking, although she's the executive chef, still splitting her time between London and Somerset.
 Instead, it's St John alumnus Nye Smith at the helm and dishes include the likes of rabbit pie, cured trout, kohlrabi and dollar courgettes, lentils, and sheep's curd.

-- The Farmers Arms, Woolsery, Devon
+The Farmers Arms, Woolsery, Devon

-The pub's interiors mix huge stuffed animal heads on the walls – that are more endearing rather than imposing – with a huge hologram of David Bowie that sets its country interiors apart from its peers.
+The pub's interiors mix huge stuffed animal heads on the walls – that are more endearing rather than imposing – with a huge hologram of David Bowie that really sets its country interiors apart from its peers.
 The restaurant end of the building is bright with huge glass ceilings while the pub has low door frames and ceilings and locals that jostle at the bar.
-Much of the food is grown by the owners too on their nearby Birch farm, including the hogget, with courgette, tomato, and lavender – one of its signature dishes.
+Much of the food is grown by the owners too on their nearby Birch farm, including the hogget, with courgette, tomato and lavender – one of its signature dishes.

-- The Queen's Head, Broad Chalke, Wiltshire
+The Queen's Head, Broad Chalke, Wiltshire

-Inside it has all the markers of a country pub; flagstone flooring, dark beamed ceilings, a big central fire, plenty of benched seating, vintage chairs and higgledy-piggledy placed art across the walls.
-Food includes your usual fare, including burgers, chicken and leek pie, and fish and chips But the pub's more signature dishes include its English Rose veal liver or wild turbot with leek fondant and wild garlic, where much of all their ingredients come from local suppliers.
+Inside it has all the markers of a country pub; flagstone flooring, dark beamed ceilings, a big central fire, plenty of benched seating, vintage chairs, and higgledy-piggledy placed art across the walls.
+Food includes your usual fare, including burgers, chicken and leek pie, and fish and chips, but the pub's more signature dishes include its English Rose veal liver or wild turbot with leek fondant and wild garlic, where much of all their ingredients come from local suppliers.

-- The Talbot Inn, Mells, Somerset
+The Talbot Inn, Mells, Somerset

 Set in Mells, one of Somerset's most sought-after getaway locations, thanks to its chocolate box-esque look.

 Owned by the Beckford Group, it's the sister pub to the ever-popular Beckford Arms in Wiltshire, so expect more of the same here.
-The traditional 15th-century coaching inn is set around a cobbled stableyard and inside are original flagstones and high vaulted ceilings giving it its distinct old country pub feel.
+The traditional 15th century coaching inn is set around a cobbled stableyard and inside are original flagstones and high vaulted ceilings giving it its distinct old country pub feel.

 With eight bedrooms, upstairs the rooms are spacious and bright and have mostly kept their original features, seamlessly juxtaposing old and new.
 Walls are mostly white, while muted furnishings in pastels are brightened with the odd pop of color.
 Some feature modern white four-poster beds, and the largest have free-standing baths (some in front of big sash windows) with exposed and unpainted beams above.
 Little luxuries include Bramley products and Siberian goose-down duvets.

-The pub's relaxed and the chefs source ingredients as locally as possible, including the pub's kitchen garden.
+The pub is relaxed and the chefs source ingredients as locally as possible, including the pub's kitchen garden.
 Signature pub dishes include cider-battered Brixham fish and chips, which should be washed down with a pint of Talbot's ale.
 While other mains include the likes of pan-fried sea bass with chorizo and dill crushed potatoes.

-- The Exmoor Inn, Simonsbath, Exmoor, Somerset
+The Exmoor Inn, Simonsbath, Exmoor, Somerset

 In May 2021, the inn was bought by three brothers, Edward, Freddie, and Alexander Greenall, who have given the pub a new lease of life.
 Dating back to the 1850s, the pub is part of the Exmoor Forest Estate, a whopping 6,000-acre farm that's the beating heart of the whole place.